Nikon Z 800mm f/6.3 VR S Focus Speed and Performance

 As you can see, f/8 is the sharpest aperture on the Nikon Z 800mm f/6.3 VR S throughout the frame, although I wouldn’t hesitate to use f/6.3 or f/11, either.
 I didn’t notice any focus shift or field curvature on this lens.
-The performance overall is very good, especially in the corners.
-That said, we’ve tested plenty of lenses before which manage a higher Imatest score, especially in the center.
-(Usually they manage the best performance at f/4, which obviously isn’t possible on this lens!)
+The performance overall is very good, especially relative to most lenses in the corners.
+That said, we’ve tested lenses before which manage a higher Imatest score – usually at a wider aperture like f/4, which obviously isn’t possible on this lens.

 I’ve used the Nikon Z 800mm f/6.3 with both of Nikon’s Z-series teleconverters, the 1.4x and 2.0x.
 They transform this lens into an 1120mm f/9 and a 1600mm f/13 respectively.

 Starting with the 1120mm f/9, I wouldn’t call it the most practical lens on the market, but the sharpness is still acceptable.
-You’re running into a bit of an issue from diffraction at f/9, as well as any sharpness issues with the lens and teleconverter itself.
+You’re running into a bit of diffraction at f/9, as well as sharpness issues with the lens and teleconverter itself.

 Here’s an uncropped image at 1120mm and f/9:

-Followed by a 100% crop (also 2000 pixels wide for consistency).
+Followed by an unsharpened 100% crop (also 2000 pixels wide for consistency).
 Click to see full-size.

 I consider this to be very solid sharpness considering the strong crop, and of course the lack of sharpening in post-processing.
-It can be improved quite a bit with some careful work in your preferred sharpening software.
+If it looks dull, that may be because you’re used to the default sharpening applied in Lightroom or other software; the image doesn’t have that.
+As such, it can be improved quite a bit with some careful work in your preferred sharpening software.